 If a client wants you full-time, personally, under its managers, on its schedule, using its tools, working only for it, and performing ongoing work similar to employees, treat that as a classification red flag.
 A trade licence is not a shield against the facts.

 Czechia has a well-known false self-employment risk, often called the Švarc system.
-The Labour Code defines dependent work as work performed in a relationship of employer superiority and employee subordination, in the employer's name, according to employer instructions, and personally by the employee.
-It must be performed for wage, salary, or remuneration, at the employer's cost and responsibility, during working time, and at the employer's workplace or another agreed place.
+The Labour Code (Act No. 262/2006 Coll.) defines dependent work as work performed in a relationship of employer superiority and employee subordination, in the employer's name, according to employer instructions, personally by the employee, for wage or remuneration, at the employer's cost and responsibility, during working time, and at an employer workplace or agreed place.

 Risk rises when a freelancer has one full-time client, fixed hours, detailed day-to-day orders, client equipment, no right to subcontract or refuse work, no meaningful business risk, employee-like meetings and management, and payment that resembles salary.
 That can create exposure for labour inspection, tax, social-security, health-insurance, wage, leave, termination, and benefit claims.